Salas leads Women's PGA and sees brighter days post-pandemic - News Break

 One round wasn't going to solve everything, and Salas saw enough of the Atlanta Athletic Club to realize it won't be smooth sailing all week.

-She led by one shot over Charley Hull of England, who had a 68 for the best score in the afternoon.
-What makes Hull happy is she's going home on Monday after a month on the road, which preceded a seven-week stretch playing the LPGA Tour schedule.

-Jessica Korda and former U.S. Women's Open champion Jeongeun Lee6 were in a group at 69, among nine players who managed to post scores in the 60s.

-Nelly Korda, who last week became the first two-time winner on this LPGA Tour season of parity, was at 70 along with a trio of major champions, including ANA Inspiration winner Patty Tavatanakit, who started with three birdies in five holes and closed with a pair of birdies.
+Salas had one of five rounds in the 60s from the early wave, with four players at 69.
+Nelly Korda, who last week became the first two-time winner on this LPGA Tour season of parity, was among those at 70 after making a long birdie putt on the 18th.

 Inbee Park, the seven-time major champion and Olympic gold medalist, played better than her score of 71, all because of one hole.